AbhishekNangre/AbhishekNangre/README.md

 Hello
-I’m still a student, still learning, and still messing with code to see if things works (mostly doesn't).
+I’m still a student, still learning, and still messing with code to see if things work (mostly doesn't).

 I make code, games, and write stuff sometimes.
 Half my projects are still on my laptop because I forgot to upload them,